nickhart/markdown-workflow/docs/CODING_GUIDELINES.md

 ### File Structure

+- Use kebab-case for folders: `api-clients/`
+- Use kebab-case for utilities/services: `workflow-engine.ts`
-- Use kebab-case for file names: `workflow-engine.ts`
+- Use PascalCase for React file names: `MyComponent.tsx`
 - Use PascalCase for class names: `WorkflowEngine`
 - Use camelCase for functions and variables: `processTemplate`
 - Group related functionality in modules